Expat Guide to the Top 10 International Tax Firms

 There are specific criteria to be met for these exclusions to be in force, and a qualified tax advisor will be able to advise you in more detail about each of the above.

 Income Tax Treaties (Also Known as Double Taxation Agreements)

 Income tax treaties, also called Double Taxation Agreements, or DTAs, help prevent double taxation for Americans living in foreign countries by reducing or eliminating US taxes on certain types of income.
 Currently, the US has tax treaties with 68 countries.

 Because tax breaks vary by country, expats should review the treaty with their host country to determine how they’ll be taxed.
 However, tax treaties can be complex and challenging to understand.
 If you’re uncertain which rules apply to you, be sure to consult an accountant or tax advisor.

 The main thing to look for in your tax advisor or an international tax firm is the tax advisor’s ability to provide counsel and personal service.
 Tax advice is not only about filling in the tax returns on your behalf and helping with accounting, but in the case of international tax firms catering to expats, the service must go beyond.
-The specialist should take into consideration your future plans such as relocation plans.
+The specialist should take into consideration your plans, including your relocation.

 Top 10 International Tax Firms for Expats

 Bright!Tax – Founded by an entrepreneur with venture capital backing, Bright!Tax is an option for taxpayers living outside of the United States.
 Bright!Tax began their operation with the 2010 tax year, Bright!Tax almost exclusively employs Virtual Tax Preparers that are CPAs (and no “Enrolled Agents”).
 They offer a secure interface for clients, along with a flat fee for basic ex-pat tax returns.
 Bright!Tax has customers in over 190 different countries, and they have won multiple awards.